Our priorities for vaccination are:

 One MMR vaccine will provide 95% protection, while two vaccines will provide 99% protection.
 MMR vaccination is free to everyone under the age of 50.
 People born before 1st January 1969 are assumed to have immunity to measles.

 Measles vaccines are currently being distributed to practices.
-Please return to the website to view updates and when the vaccine will be available to those aged 30 to 50 years.
+Please return to the website to view updates.
 Thank you for your understanding.

 The symptoms of measles include: